EpsilonZ/CityVisualizer/README.md

 __Note2: I hope this README is helpful for you.
 If it is not please open an issue explaining what part you don't quite understand and I'll be pleased to help!__

+__Note3: We'll use Mapbox.
+Mapbox has a free tier usage, so, if you want to implement this, head to https://docs.mapbox.com/help/how-mapbox-works/access-tokens/ and learn how to create your own API Key.
+You will have to place that API Key on the html files that create a map__

 CityVisualizer have been designed to visualize and simulate urban movements really easily knowing a series of interest of points.

  ![Allt text](media/withheatmap.png)